emergenitro/simpleChatApplication/README.md

 In addition to simple CSS updates, I also plan to add in recaptcha and possibly a multiple group chats sort of thing for easier communication (as this is currently accessible to all).

 Lastly, I am planning to add a swear word filter so that we can keep it PG-13.

+## Bugs

+Currently the only prominent bug is no validation on the entries for registration to the database (the registration and login), and so, there would be some conflicts sometimes.